-The Project Life Cycle consists of four main phases through which the Project Manager and his team try to achieve the objectives that the project itself sets.
+The Project Life Cycle consists of four main phases in which the Project Manager and his team cooperate to achieve work together to achiev established objectives.

 The four phases that mark the life of the project are: conception / start, planning, execution / implementation and closure.